CEEMAN Champion Awards

 Submissions must be made by 30 June 2017 to allow the judges to reach their decision by the beginning of August.
 The awards will be announced at the CEEMAN Annual Conference in September 2017.

 At a time when many, if not most, CEEMAN member schools are not ranked by major ranking systems like the Financial Times, the CEEMAN Board has been looking for other ways to publicize widely the outstanding achievements of our member institutions and their faculty, management, and staff.

 Award winners can expect considerable PR and press coverage of the awards ceremony in local and international media as well as direct benefits to their personal and institutional reputation.

-Award winners will be invited free of charge to the 24th CEEMAN Annual Conference (conference fee waiver and coverage of hotel expenses for two nights), which will be held from 28-30 September 2016 in Tallinn, Estonia, to officially receive the Award Cup (created by famous Gigodesign, Slovenia) at the conference award ceremony.
+Award winners will be invited free of charge to the 25th CEEMAN Annual Conference (conference fee waiver and coverage of hotel expenses for two nights), which will be held from 20-23 September 2017 in Hangzhou, China, to officially receive the Award Cup (created by famous Gigodesign, Slovenia) at the conference award ceremony.
 (If a submission involves multiple authors or a team, then a team leader/ representative should be selected to receive the award).